 Public torture and confiscation of property have that effect.
 The gifts are a blessing if you are assimilated into the dominant Abrahamic mythology.
 These abilities become a curse if you refuse assimilation.
-So, these gifts are a blessing or a curse depending on the controlling paradigm.
-Because of the fear of persecution, some of the more well-known public figures publically joined the dominant religion.
+So, these gifts are a blessing or a curse, depending on the controlling paradigm.
+Because of the fear of persecution, some of the more well-known public figures publicly joined the dominant religion.

 One way to avoid persecution is to become a convert.
 You must find a way to define spiritual gifts and abilities so that they align with their dogma.